peerhenry/vidtest/readme.txt

 - run with command `python main.py`
 - python and vlc must have the same architecture (64 bit / 32 bit)
 - norepeat means if a file is chosen it wont be repeated for at least this number
+- segments can be specified in files if you only want to include tracks from those specific segments

 example settings.json